How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 Accommodation

-If you want an authentic experience and reduce your Cuba travel costs, you should stay in casas particulares, a type of accommodation common across the country and popular among budget travelers.
+If you want an authentic experience and to reduce your Cuba travel costs, you should stay in casas particulares, a type of accommodation common across the country and popular among budget travelers.

 A casa particular is usually the home of a Cuban family who rents out rooms or even whole floors to tourists.

-Most casas particulares charge around US$ 20 – 30 per night for a room with double bed (except in Havana and Varadero, where it’s more expensive).
+Most casas particulares charge around US$ 20 – 30 per night for a room with a double bed (except in Havana and Varadero, where it’s more expensive).
 But if you’re a solo traveller, you can always try to get a discount.

 I spent a total of 277.50 CUC on accommodation, which was about 31% of my Cuba travel budget.